arnavthapar/arnavs-macropad/README.md

 ![Case](https://github.com/arnavthapar/arnavs-macropad/blob/main/assets/case.png)

 The case has 5 cutouts for the keys and 2 smaller holes for the LED light to shine through.
 The large cutout on the bottom right is for the XIAO RP2040.
+It also has one cutout in the bottom left for the rotary encoder.

 ## Assembly